-- FCA boards and the installation instructions included with the adapter kit - The computer's hardware manual for instructions on installing adapters - Appropriate tools to service your computer
+- FCA boards and the installation instructions included with the adapter kit - CD-ROM to install the FCA drivers - The computer's hardware manual for instructions on installing adapters - Appropriate tools to service your computer

 The FCA board plugs into a standard PCI slot in the host computer.
 Refer to the system manual for instructions on plugging in boards.